ANoobyDev/ANoobyDev/README.md

 "Don't forget the ;"
-~~Me
+~-~Me

-I guess that i like programming since 2019, with python, shell & C. Feel free to say hi
+I guess that i like programming since 2019, with python & C and linux is like my second home.
+Feel free to say hi or whatever